-Six tips to take the stress out of travelling with your pet
+Take the stress out of travelling with your pet.

 Our pets are members of our families, and we’d love to take them with us on all our holidays and trips.
 But in addition to keeping them safe and healthy, you’ll need to consider additional logistics when travelling away from home with your pet.
 While this task can feel overwhelming, with good planning and organisation it’s possible to safely include your beloved dog or cat on many of your travels.
 Our handy recommendations will help you get started.

 1. Consider if this trip is in your pet’s best interests

 The most important step in planning your trip is to think about your pet’s wellbeing.
 Travel can be stressful for animals as well as humans, so before you start planning the trip, ask yourself some basic questions about your pet’s suitability:

 - Is your pet easily stressed?

 - Does being in a crate or carrier cause your pet distress?